mKoder/es6-jspm-ractive-gulp-mocha-seed/README.md

-# Seed / example project with ES6, JSPM, RACTIVE, GULP, KARMA, MOCHA
+# Seed / example project with ES6, JSPM, Ractive, Gulp, Karma, Mocha

 I wanted to create a project which gave me a full workflow using ES6 with traspilation to ES5, a build process, and unit testing.